x3r4n0/twitch-stream-recorder/README.md

 The options in this command:
 `--rm` Deletes the container, once it stops.
 (TODO: Can be removed from documentation at some point, won't be necessary anymore.)
 `-v /path/to/config.py:/opt/config.py` Map the created config file to a defined location in the container, so the python script can find it.
 `-v /path/to/recordings:/opt/recordings` Map a folder of your choice to a defined location in the container.
-This is the placed where all recordings will be saved to.
+This is the place where all recordings will be saved to.
-`ghcr.io/stefomat/twitch-stream-recorder:master` Use the "master" tag for the latest version, that's the GitHub branch from which the Docker images will be built from.
+`ghcr.io/stefomat/twitch-stream-recorder:master` Use the "master" tag for the latest version, that's the GitHub branch from which the Docker images will be built.

 You can also run it as a `docker-compose` setup.